Published on February 26th, 2015 | by Ruben0

 Not everyone agrees with this system and some producers choose not to use it at all.
 Let’s have a look at some of the objections that are heard most often:

-- High cost: bodegas pay a fixed fee for every wine they want to have tested, regardless of the outcome and each time a new batch is bottled.
-This may not be a big deal for large bodegas (in the end the consumer will pay for this service), but it can be hard to overcome for small, independent producers.
-Also, having to donate the necessary tasting samples and reference samples to the Consejo can be problematic (of some very old wines, only a few dozens of bottles are available each year).
+- High cost: bodegas pay a fixed fee for every wine they want to have tested, regardless of the outcome.
+This may not be a big deal for large bodegas, but it can be hard to overcome for small producers.
+Also, having to donate the necessary reference samples to the Consejo can be problematic for very limited wines.

-- Some bodegas criticize the fact that the VORS label is not high enough or that the difference between VOS and VORS is too small.
-Some of the oldest wines in the region are 75-100 years old.
-Mentioning ’30 years old’ on the label of such relics could have an adverse effect on the prestige, and it’s simply not allowed to mention the precise age on the label.
-This is why bodegas like Tradición use the VORS label but they stress the real (significantly higher) age in their marketing and promotion.
+- Some bodegas criticize the fact that the VORS label is not high enough.
+Some of the oldest wines in the region are up to 100 years old.
+Mentioning ’30 years old’ on the label of such relics could have an adverse effect on the prestige.
+Also, it’s simply not allowed to mention the precise age on the label.
+This is why bodegas like Tradición stress the (significantly higher) age in their secondary marketing material.

 - The imposed quota (20-30 times the stock of the bottled wine) are problematic for single cask releases or unique bottlings that simply don’t have that kind of volume.
 With the rise of independent bottlers, this could become even more important in the future, although you could argue these bottlers already give you a lot of valuable details about the age and history of their wines.